movoleg/aqua-controller/README.md

 Please see the reference between ESP and UI versions below.

+**ESP32 _Light_ v0.1.9 & UI v0.4.11**
+- Added managing of Clock pins
+- Added managing of Temp Sensor pin
+- Added ability to control the Fan depending on the Light schedule

 **ESP32 _Light_ v0.1.8 & UI v0.4.10**
 - Fixed issue with disconnecting of WiFi
 - Added Timezone&Daylight